totara/totara-docker-dev/README.md

 tpull php73
 ```

-Alternatively to pulling the pre-built images you can also rebuild themselve by using `tbuild [container]`, for example `tbuild php-7.3`.
+Alternatively to pulling the pre-built images you can also rebuild themselves by using `tbuild [container]`, for example `tbuild php-7.3`.
 Please note that rebuilding the images can take a while.

 ## Performance